 Prevention

-- Use personal Gmail / iCloud / Outlook for ChatGPT signup — corporate ATP is the strictest blocker.
+- Use a personal Gmail / iCloud / Outlook for ChatGPT signup — corporate ATP is the strictest blocker.

 - Avoid plus-aliases (